 The tables below set forth the number of shares of Series B-1 convertible preferred stock purchased by Eddingpharm in each of the two tranches of the Eddingpharm Series B-1 financing.
 Each share of Series B-1 convertible preferred stock in the tables below will convert into one share of our common stock upon completion of this offering.

 First Tranche-July 2013

-Name Series B-1 Convertible Preferred Stock (#) Aggregate Purchase Price of Series B-1 Convertible Preferred Stock (\$)

-Eddingpharm 223,353 2,500,000

-Second Tranche-November 2013

 Series B-1 Aggregate Purchase

-Convertible Preferred Price of Series B-1 Convertible
+Convertible Price of Series B-1

+Preferred Convertible

 Name Stock (#) Preferred Stock (\$)

-Eddingpharm 223.353 2,500,000
+Eddingpharm 223,353 2,500,000